Mulwor/Interview/React/RSSReact.md

 #### Context

 <details>
-<summary>What is the difference between the context API and prop drilling?</summary>
+<summary>22.
+What is the difference between the context API and prop drilling?</summary>

 </details>

 <details>
-<summary>When shouldn't you use the context API?</summary>
+<summary>23.
+When shouldn't you use the context API?</summary>

 </details>